 Hurricane Season Takes Its Toll On Home Sales And Builder Optimism

 With Hurricane Maria still smashing up Puerto Rico, the economic costs of this year's hurricane season continue to grow by the minute.
-It'll take a while for economists to tally it all up.
+It will take a while for economists to tally it all up.

-But this much already is clear: The recent, enormous storms have taken a toll on the housing industry.
+But this much already is clear: The recent enormous storms have taken a toll on the housing industry.

 Three separate industry reports, issued over the past three days, have all shown that rough weather in the South and wildfires in the West have been creating problems for this key economic sector.

-The streak started Monday when the National Association of Home Builders said its monthly industry survey showed a significant decline in optimism.
-The trade group's confidence index dropped to a reading of 64, down 3 points from August, because "the recent hurricanes have intensified our members' concerns about the availability of labor and the cost of building materials," Granger MacDonald, the group's chairman, said in a statement.

-On Tuesday, the Commerce Department said its measure of housing completions fell 10.2 percent in August from the previous month.
-And in the South, where Hurricane Harvey hit hard in late August, completions were down 22.2 percent.
-When weather prevents builders from completing projects on time, it hurts profits.

-And on Wednesday, the National Association of Realtors said existing homes sales fell again, down 1.7 percent from July.
+On Wednesday, the National Association of Realtors said existing-home sales fell again, down 1.7 percent from July.
 The decline reflected the ongoing lack of inventory — that is, buyers can't find enough affordable houses to purchase.
 But it also showed the impact of Hurricane Harvey, which kept many people from getting to their closings.

-"Some of the South region's decline in closings can be attributed to the devastation Hurricane Harvey caused to the greater Houston area," Lawrence Yun, National Association of Realtors chief economist, said in a statement.
+"Some of the South region's decline in closings can be attributed to the devastation Hurricane Harvey caused to the greater Houston area," Lawrence Yun, chief economist for the National Association of Realtors, said in a statement.
 "Sales will be impacted the rest of the year in Houston, as well as in the most severely affected areas in Florida from Hurricane Irma."

+The Realtors' data followed Tuesday's Commerce Department report showing that its measure of housing completions fell 10.2 percent in August from the previous month.
+And in the South, where Hurricane Harvey hit hard in late August, completions were down 22.2 percent.
+When weather prevents builders from completing projects on time, it hurts profits.

+And on Monday, the National Association of Home Builders said its monthly industry survey showed a significant decline in optimism.
+The trade group's confidence index dropped to a reading of 64, down 3 points from August, because "the recent hurricanes have intensified our members' concerns about the availability of labor and the cost of building materials," Granger MacDonald, the group's chairman, said in a statement.

 Still, economists are optimistic about the longer-term outlook for housing because many other factors remain favorable.
-"With ongoing job creation, economic growth and rising consumer confidence, we should see the housing market continue to recover at a gradual, steady pace throughout the rest of the year," National Association of Home Builders chief economist Robert Dietz said.
+"With ongoing job creation, economic growth and rising consumer confidence, we should see the housing market continue to recover at a gradual, steady pace throughout the rest of the year," National Association of Home Builders Chief Economist Robert Dietz said.

 Yun agreed that better days will come once the hurricane season ends, saying "nearly all of the lost activity will likely show up in 2018."